DROP SCHEMA (Transact-SQL)

 Removes a schema from the database.

 -- Syntax for SQL Server and Azure SQL Database DROP SCHEMA [ IF EXISTS ] schema_name

--- Syntax for Azure SQL Data Warehouse and Parallel Data Warehouse DROP SCHEMA schema_name
+-- Syntax for Azure Synapse Analytics and Parallel Data Warehouse DROP SCHEMA schema_name

 Applies to: SQL Server ( SQL Server 2016 (13.x) through current version).